iTwin/itwinjs-core/CONTRIBUTING.md

 - Documentation corrections or additions
 - Example code snippets
 - Sample data

+If you would like to contribute new APIs, please check the [CODEOWNERS](https://github.com/iTwin/itwinjs-core/blob/master/.github/CODEOWNERS) file to ensure your contributions align with the package owner's and project goals.

 Thank you for taking the time to contribute to open source and making great projects like iTwin.js possible!